 Reasons you should care about/use these resources

-If you actually use and really challenge yourself to truly understand the material provided, you will have amassed quite advanced knowledge of a multitude of psychological topics far beyond the average undergraduate psychology major.
+If you want to really use these materials and challenge yourself to truly understand the material provided, you will have amassed quite advanced knowledge of a multitude of psychological topics far beyond the average undergraduate psychology major!
 Most importantly, this will allow you to begin to develop your own line of research and advance your career.
 Developing new research ideas and producing new directions to take this material in is the basis for doing poster presentations at conferences and authorship on published peer-reviewed articles.
 Exposure to this wide breadth of high-level research makes it more likely that you’ll be able to make an informed decision about the direction you want to focus your career on.
 Trust me; this will help immensely if/when you decide to apply to graduate school to narrow down which professors you would/would not want to work with.

 This first ‘module’ will be lighter on peer-reviewed articles and heavier on a couple foundational things you will need for later.
 First, I start you off with a fun intro to the scientific process by having you watch a John Oliver video.
 In the video, he describes just how difficult scientific research really is.
 There are numerous problems with science, but it is nonetheless a noble pursuit of truth, and how we do science matters.
 For the typical undergrad/postbacc RA, this means that data collection protocols have to be pristine, and your lab has to have honest research assistants - if you mess up, it is OKAY!
 The people in charge just need to know about it so they can fix it.
 As you’re trained in collecting data, you’ll (hopefully) see use detailed data collection logs to record what happened during each participant session.
 Doing bad science has real ramifications for other scientists and the larger society, and we do not want to contribute to it!